-This season, we’ve identified six wellness concepts to reinforce with kids: kindness; gratitude; active energy; joy; focus and wishes for the future.
+This fall, we identified six wellness concepts to reinforce with kids: kindness; gratitude; active energy; joy; focus and wishes for the future.
 How will we teach such concepts to kids ages 2 to 8?
 Through play—the ideal way for young learners to make sense of their world.
 For example, with a little expert framing, simple, playful acts can be a gateway to understanding big concepts.
 For example, teachers can help kids to learn more about kindness as they play with filling and dumping different materials in and out of containers, using that physical experience as a metaphor for how we fill each other up with acts of kindness.
-Or, we can help kids can learn to focus their minds as they play sound making games.
-Learn more about how we’ll teach each of our six aspects of wellness in our upcoming season.
+Or, we can help kids can learn to focus their minds as they play sound-making games.

 Want to try teaching kids these topics on your own?
 Take an example like gratitude.
 Teach kids about gratitude as you make a gratitude tree or work together to create a nature thank you card for your local park system.
 Or check out hundreds of ideas in our DIY activity catalog.

 We know that mind and body are closely connected, and when we combine certain movements with intentional thought, we can bring ourselves into the moment, strengthen our bodies and calm our minds.

 I’ve taught both my students and my own kids breathing exercises and poses inspired by the yoga tradition and its centuries of wisdom to help them regroup, center and calm themselves down.
 These movements don’t eliminate the instances of big feelings or frustration—those are an important part of childhood—but they help soften those rough moments.

 Overall, being able to calm one’s body and mind engenders empowerment and resilience that will remain with kids as they grow.
 Knowing ways to help kids help themselves regain their calm has made both teaching and mothering smoother, too.